lbl-srg/obc/specification/source/cdl.rst

          It should be proposed for addition to the Standard.

 CDL allows the use of the Modelica ``replaceable``, ``constrainedby`` and ``redeclare`` keywords.

-The ``replaceable`` keyword allows to replace the block by another block when translating a composite block.
+The ``replaceable`` keyword allows to replace a block by another block when translating a composite block.

 To declare a block as ``replaceable``, the syntax is